ATSchell/ALEX-SCHELL-IS24-full-stack-competition-req97073/README.md

 - [x] User Story One: List of all products
     - Should be first thing seen by users when logging in
 - [x] User Story Two: Adding Products
     - User can click the "Add item" button to open interface to add an item.
 - [x] User Story Three: Editing Products
     - User can click edit button on each entry and show
-- [ ] Bonus User Story Four: Search by Scrum Master
+- [x] Bonus User Story Four: Search by Scrum Master
-    - API endpoints ready
+    - User can search for products for which a person was a scrum master on
-- [ ] Bonus User Story Five: Search by Dev
+- [x] Bonus User Story Five: Search by Dev
-    - API endpoints ready
+    - User can search for products for which a person was a developer on

 This project also features Swagger/OpenAPI documentation.